Schemex: Discovering Structural Abstractions from Examples: User Study

 \subsection{Protocol}

-We recruited eight participants (average age=26.6, four female, four male) through a university mailing list and word-of-mouth.
-All participants reported being familiar or very familiar with ChatGPT.
-Each participant selected an example set of their choice.
-The example sets spanned diverse areas and modalities with 8-15 examples per set (see Table~\ref{tab:user_study_tasks}).
+We recruited twelve participants (average age=26.3, six female, six male) through a university mailing list and word-of-mouth.
+All participants reported being very familiar with ChatGPT.
+Each participant selected an example set of their choice, spanning diverse domains and modalities, with 8-15 examples per set (see Table~\ref{tab:user_study_tasks}).

-The participant was then given two tasks, (\textit{Task A}) inducing a satisfactory schema using Schemex, and (\textit{Task B}) inducing a satisfactory schema using o1-pro for the same example set.
-Half began with Task A, and half with Task B, with a brief demonstration before the Schemex task.
-Each task had a time limit of 30 minutes.
-After each task, participants were interviewed regarding their experience with the corresponding system.
-In these interviews, users rated questions (see questions in Section \ref{sec:findings}) on a 1-7 scale and provided reasons for their ratings.
+Each participant completed two tasks: (\textit{Task A}) inducing a schema using Schemex, and (\textit{Task B}) inducing a schema using ChatGPT (o1-pro) for the same example set.
+We used ChatGPT (o1-pro) as a reference condition, as it was the strongest publicly available tool for complex reasoning tasks at the time of the study.
+Having participants complete both conditions gave them a concrete point of comparison when reflecting on their experience during interviews.
+To control for ordering effects, half began with Task A and half with Task B, with a brief demo before Task A. Each task had a time limit of 30 minutes.
+After each task, participants completed a short questionnaire rating schema clarity, structural insight, novel reflection, confidence, and visual presentation on 1-7 scales, followed by a semi-structured interview.
+Each session lasted approximately 80 minutes, and participants were compensated \$25/hour.

-Each study session lasted approximately 80 minutes, with participants compensated \$25/hour.
-We run paired-sample Wilcoxon tests to compare the ratings.
+Self-reported ratings are summarized in Figure~\ref{fig:statistics}.
+Schemex received higher ratings than ChatGPT o1-pro on structural insight, novel reflection, confidence, and visual presentation; schema clarity was comparable across conditions.
+Given the interface-level differences between conditions, we treat these ratings as indicative of participants' experience rather than as performance claims.
+Our analysis, therefore, focuses primarily on qualitative insights from thematic analysis~\cite{braun2006using}: The first author conducted an initial coding pass, from which the research team collaboratively developed the final themes below.